 Wikipedia explains a grid system as —

-“A two-dimensional structure made up of a series of intersecting vertical and horizontal axes used to structure content.
-The grid serves as an armature on which a designer can organize text and images in a rational, easy to absorb manner.” – Wikipedia
+a structure (usually two-dimensional) made up of a series of intersecting straight (vertical,horizontal, and angular) or curved guide lines used to structure content.
+The grid serves as an armature or framework on which a designer can organize graphic elements (images, glyphs, paragraphs, etc.) in a rational, easy-to-absorb manner.

-Grids are not just restricted to web and graphic design, almost every profession where any form of design is implemented has a grid system, which professionals use as a guarantee for positive element positioning.
+Grids aren’t just restricted to web and graphic design.
+Almost every profession where any form of design is implemented has a grid system, which professionals use as a guarantee for positive element positioning.
 It has become almost professionally vital to use grids in all modern design practices.

-Grids are everywhere on the internet, for web designers to use.
+Grid systems for web designers to use are everywhere on the Internet.
 The king of the grids has been deemed “The 960 Grid”.
 The 960 Grid has the following structure: